Best Payroll Companies & Services for Today's Businesses

 Who uses UKG?

-Payroll products from UKG are designed with all business sizes in mind and are generally used in the healthcare and financial services industries within the US and Canada.
-HRIS managers in particular gravitate towards UKG for its comprehensive reporting; however, keep in mind that the system is not really designed for the frontline worker.
-As such, employee self-service is well below standard.
+Payroll products from UKG are designed with all business sizes in mind and are generally popular in the healthcare and financial services industries.
+HRIS managers, in particular, gravitate towards UKG for its comprehensive reporting; however, keep in mind that UKG products can be quite expensive and are typically used by larger companies with fleshed-out payroll departments that have the time and resources to navigate everything UKG throws at them.

-You have the option of two different suites: UKG Pro and UKG Ready.
-Pro is for medium to large businesses with robust payroll that needs to be combined with HR and workforce management.
-Ready, on the other hand, is for small businesses that prioritize simplicity and only need basic payroll and HR solutions.
-With both products, you’ll receive streamlined and automated payroll, benefits administration, HRIS reporting, PTO, an app, and tax calculation.
+You can choose two different suites: UKG Pro and UKG Ready.
+Pro is for medium to large businesses with robust payroll, tax filing, and benefits administration needs.
+On the other hand, Ready is for mid-sized businesses prioritizing self-service.
+With both products, you’ll receive streamlined and automated payroll, benefits administration, HRIS reporting, PTO management, tax calculation, time tracking, and scheduling.

 How much does UKG cost?

-UKG does not provide up font pricing information on its site and is entirely quote-based.
-For more information about their features or to look into pricing, go here.
+UKG does not provide upfront pricing information on its site and is entirely quote-based.
+For more information about their features or to look into pricing, reach out to their sales department.

 Pros